 Investment advisors and financial planners are two of the most common types of financial advisors that clients work with.
 These advisors ultimately offer guidance on different financial topics, but one thing they have in common is money management.
-Whereas financial planners focus on retirement planning, estate planning and more, investment advisors are focused on helping you invest.
-Whether you’re investing in mutual funds or looking to transform your wealth with a financial plan, you may want to consider working with a financial advisor
+Whereas financial planners focus on retirement planning, estate planning and other financial goals, investment advisors are focused on helping you invest.
+Whether you’re investing in mutual funds or looking to transform your wealth with a comprehensive financial plan, you may want to consider working with a financial advisor.

 Investment Advisors vs. Financial Planners